lxlxlo/composite-devel/data/doc/README.DOCUMENTATION.txt

     * If your culture doesn't like American-style informal writing, please feel free to make a humor-less translation.

-    * Submit translations to the Hydrogen Developers list (hydrogen-devel@lists.sourceforge.net)
+    * Submit translations to the Composite Developers list (hydrogen-devel@lists.sourceforge.net)

 4. Documentors
 --------------

-The master Hydrogen Manual and Tutorial are in English.
+The master Composite Manual and Tutorial are in English.
 All new content and major revisions shall be done there first.
 In order to work on the documentation, you will need:

     * To know and understand XML and DocBook well.

-    * To know and understand Hydrogen well enough to *ask* *questions*.
+    * To know and understand Composite well enough to *ask* *questions*.

     * An XML editor (note: any text editor will do).